vic-torr/machines-monitor/README.md

 done
 ```

+## Another important statistics

+ - A statistics that was stored is the CPU time consumption of each process.
+It's important
+to monitor remote machines which was left at a prolonged processing job.

+## Another possible implementation

-A second but not discussed implementation, but with higher scalability and robustness could be implemented this way:
+A second implementation not detailed here but with higher scalability and robustness could be implemented this way:
-It can be implemented by a 2 modules: a centralized db, which runs at the monitor machine; and a daemon running in each machine to be monitored.
+It can be implemented by a 2 modules: a centralized db, which runs at the monitor server; and a daemon running in each client machine to be monitored.
 The last one waits for a GET request.
-When it's sinalized, it answer, executing a POST request to the DB machine/API, retrieving a JSON with the previous information.
+When it's signalized, it answer, DB machine/API, retrieving a JSON with the previous listed information.
 # 2)
-The decision if a task must be automated or not relies on the difference of time cost to automate it, versus the acumulated time consumed on repeating this task.
+The decision if a task must be automated or not relies on the difference of time cost to automate it, versus the accumulated time consumed on repeating this task.
-If a task isnt usual, or dont consumes much time, users can even don't use the automation.
+If a task isn't usual, or don't consumes much time, users can even don't use the automation.
 So, when working with daily scheduled task, which spends more than 1 minutes,  5 times is enough to decide whether implement automation or not.

 # 3) Conteiners

-I would proceed using Conteiners, to encapsulate the application to the compatible kernel.
-The migration plan would be installing docker, set up MySQL8 in the conteiner.
-The former database need to be backed-up, exporting all the data to inside the database inside the conteiner.
+I would proceed using containers, to encapsulate the application to the compatible kernel.
+The migration plan would be installing docker, set up MySQL8 in the container.
+The former database need to be backed-up, exporting all the data to inside the database inside the container.

 <br />
 <br />